 App learning report for Windows Information Protection: This report shows which apps are attempting to cross policy boundaries.

 Website learning for Windows Information Protection: This report shows which websites are attempting to cross policy boundaries.

-Export app protection activities to CSV
+Export app protection activities

 You can export all your app protection policy activities to a single .csv file.
 This can be helpful to analyze all the app protection statuses reported from the users.

-Follow these steps to generate the App protection report:
+Follow these steps to generate the app protection report: